(Pandemic in Los Angeles: Day 77)

 But make no mistake about it: by coming down with the batons on peaceful protesters in L.A., the one thing the mayor has been successful at has been turning a generation of young people who may have otherwise stayed home watching Netflix documentaries on social justice into full-fledged newfound activists.

-Unlike with sheltering our unhoused, the mayor mobilized the next generation in less than a week, and in numbers not seen in Los Angeles since the marches for Immigrants Rights in 2006, and before then, maybe since the marches against Lyndon B. Johnson’s War in Vietnam in 1967.
+Unlike with sheltering our unhoused, the mayor mobilized the next generation in less than a week, and in numbers not seen in Los Angeles since the marches for Immigrant Rights in 2006, and before then, maybe since the marches against Lyndon B. Johnson’s War in Vietnam in 1967.
 So way to go, Mr. Mayor.
 L.A. will now definitely remember you and your police mob for decades to come.

 Speaking of which, during the conference mayor Garcetti noted, almost with laughter, that the LAPD hasn’t actually used the real rubber bullets against protesters, which, according to his expertise, are “much more dangerous.”
 However, after making this discrepancy he didn’t say which kinds of bullets LAPD has blasted at unarmed civilians, including on journalists from the L.A.
 Times, which is still going out of its way to publish the mayor’s photo-ops.

-All in all, even forgetting for a moment the mayor’s lip service about more cops “working with communities” during his latest–despite not specifying as to how police can actually serve the community going forward–just know this: as long as mayor Garcetti stands at his podium surrounded by no one except for the supporting cast of his coup at City Hall this last week, instead of by leaders and families from Black Lives Matter – Los Angeles, which has called on him for years to act like a leader over the LAPD, the mayor is lying.
+All in all, even forgetting for a moment the mayor’s lip service about more cops “working with communities” during his latest press conference–despite not specifying as to how police can actually serve the community going forward–just know this: as long as Garcetti stands at his podium surrounded by no one except for the supporting cast of his coup at City Hall this last week, instead of by leaders and families from Black Lives Matter – Los Angeles, which has called on him for years to act like a leader over the LAPD, the mayor is lying.

 Even an earthquake couldn’t distract us from it.
 What a strike-out.